trevordblack/Juliog/README.md

 @reg
 ```

-can be used to create any kind of register
+Can be used to create any kind of register

 ```julia
 @posedge
 ```

-can be used to create a posedge register (or a synchronously resetteble PR)
+Can be used to create a posedge register (or a synchronously resetteble PR)

 ```julia
 @negedge
 ```

-can be used to create a negedge register (or a synchronously resetteble NR)
+Can be used to create a negedge register (or a synchronously resetteble NR)

 ```julia
 @async
 ```

-can be used to quote off specific block of functional asynchronous logic
+Can be used to quote off specific block of functional asynchronous logic

 ```julia
 @delay
 ```

-can be used to establish a delay for a specific Juliog assignment or lines of code
+Can be used to establish a delay for a specific Juliog assignment or lines of code

 ```julia
 @block
 ```

-can be used to initialize a submodule
+Can be used to initialize a submodule

 ```julia
 @verilog